diptools/dip/docs/handbook/Product/Handbook/📕 About Handbook.md

 ### 📕 dip Handbook

 This is where all knowledge goes.
-Inspired by GitLab's handbook-first approach.
+Inspired by GitLab's [[🛒 Glossary#GitLab Handbook|handbook]]-first approach.

 - [[User Story]]
 - [[Features]]